harmonize-tools/climate-downscaling/HARMONIZE_DOWNSCALING_TUTORIAL_April2024.md

 <img src="sample_visualisations/plot2_reanalysis_climatology.png">

 # Setp 6: SELECTION of the downscaling method
 Several methods of downscaling are available from [CSDownscale](https://earth.bsc.es/gitlab/es/csdownscale).
-Select one of the 3 options of code blocks below and modify the indicated parameters to select the interpolation method and/or the bias adjustment or linear regression method.
+Select **1 of the 3** options of code blocks below and modify the indicated parameters to select the interpolation method and/or the bias adjustment or linear regression method.

 ## Option 1: interpolation
 ```